 For physics, engineering, and chemistry majors, this course is an introduction to the most important developments in 20th century physics.
 The main topics of this course are special relativity, wave-particle duality, introductory quantum mechanics, nuclear and particle physics.
 Text will be on the level of Serway, Modern Physics.
+Offered fall semester.
 Prerequisites: PHY 202 and MAT 132 with a grade of "C-"or higher in each course.
-Corequisite: PHY 203L.
+Co-requisite: PHY 203L.